cistercians/lambic/documentation/FACTION_AI_SYSTEM.md

   // Fallback goal suggestions (from location blocking) this.suggestedFallbackGoals = new Set(); // Set of goal suggestions like "SCOUT_FOR_RESOURCE:stone"

-  // Resource production monitoring (tracking and recovery) this._lastResourceLevels = null; // Previous day's resource levels this._productionRates = {}; // Production rate tracking
-  this._productionIssueDays = {}; // Track days with production issues per resource
-  this._pendingRecoveryGoals = []; // Recovery goals generated from production monitoring
+  // Pending recovery goals (managed by ProductionMonitor service) this._pendingRecoveryGoals = []; // Recovery goals generated from production monitoring (set by ProductionMonitor.triggerRecovery())

   // Load faction-specific strategy this.profile = FactionProfiles[house.name] || FactionProfiles.Goths;